hujhax/austin-improv-wiki/Aspen Webster.md

 **Aspen Webster** is an improv performer.

 ## History
 Aspen started taking classes at the [[Hideout Theater]] in November of 2013, shortly after moving to Austin, and has been totally hooked on improv ever since.
-She is a kids' improv teacher at the Hideout.
-When she's not happily making things up on stage, she is a Social Work student at UT Austin and a committed nonprofit worker.
+She is a former kids' improv teacher at the Hideout.

 ## Shows
 * *[[Flying Theater Machine]]* (2014-2016)